voycel/Asset_Tracker/task.md

 *   **Asset Detail View:**
     *   Further improve layout for clarity, especially with custom fields.
     *   Implement the placeholder workflow action buttons (Mark as Shipped, Initiate RMA, Mark as Returned).
+    *   Consider adding more customization options for the detail view similar to the card display preferences.

 *   **New Asset Modal:**
     *   Improve validation feedback.